-Mandated reporting is the required reporting of certain types of behaviors or events which are disclosed in settings such as counseling or research.
+Mandated reporting is the required reporting of certain types of behaviors or events which are disclosedin settings such as counseling or research.
 Often any references to child abuse and threats to harm self or another human being are mandated to be reported under various ethical guidelines (e.g., National Association of Social Workers Mandatory Reporting Requirements).
-Additionally, some institutions may have rules for professors and staff members, including researchers, which require them to report these types of utterances.
+Additionally, some institutions may haverules for professors and staff members, including researchers, which require them to report these types of utterances.
 Additionally, domestic and sexual violence may be required to be reported under the rules of the institution although there may be an exception for research, as opposed to counseling or teaching staff.
-Researchers should clarify all such rules before starting focus groups and be clear how they will deal with such requirements.
-Because the researchers at Rutgers University-New Brunswick did not wish to violate the students' confidentiality and trust, as part of the introduction script (see Attachment 5.4), the researchers emphasized that students should not report any personal experience of sexual violence within the focus groups setting.
+Researchers should clarify all such rules before starting focus groups and be clear howthey will deal with such requirements.
+Because the researchers at Rutgers University-New Brunswick didnot wish to violate the students' confidentiality and trust, as part of the introduction script (see Attachment 5.4), the researchers emphasized that studentsshould not report any personal experience of sexual violence within the focus groups setting.
 Instead, students were asked to discuss any experiences in the third person ("a friend") in order to ensure that a) students' confidentiality within the group setting was maintained and b) the researchers would not be required to report an incident which a student did not wish to be reported.

-- events and late comers, and ensure participants state their name or identification number when speaking. - Both facilitators can assist with setting up the room, bringing supplies and food, consenting participants into the study, paying participants, and creating an environment conducive for the discussion. - All facilitators should receive training both on conducting the focus groups as well as the questionnaire which will be used.
+- events and latecomers, and ensure participants state their name or identification number when speaking. - Both facilitators can assist with setting up the room, bring supplies and food, consent participantsinto the study, pay participants, and create an environment conducive to discussion. - All facilitators should receive training both on conducting the focus groups and the questionnaire which will be used.

-- Particular qualities to look for in focus groups facilitators include openness, ability to engage with a diverse range of people and experiences, quick thinking, ability to problem solve, skills in facilitating conversation, and listening.15 - Good empathic understanding particularly when conducting focus groups with sexual violence survivors, is critical in focus group discussions on sensitive topics.
+- Particular qualities to look for in focus groups facilitators include openness, ability to engage with a diverse range of people and experiences, quick thinking, ability to problem solve, skills in facilitating conversation, and listening.15 - Good empathic understanding, particularly when conducting focus groups with sexual violence survivors, is critical in focus group discussions on sensitive topics.